mattbierner/hamt/README.md

 #### `hamt.values(map)`
 #### `map.values()`
-Get an Javascript iterator to all values in `map`.
+Get a Javascript iterator to all values in `map`.

 * `map` - Hamt map.